El technological advance in the training world it has meant a Substantial improvement when evaluating and planning training.

 1. Small blocks at various intensities.

-Start by making blocks of 10 to 15 minutes at different intensities (Ex: 15 'at 5min / Km + 15' at 4.30min / Km) in which you can only watch the clock twice per rhythm, trying to keep it stable the rest of the weather.
+Start by making blocks of 10 to 15 minutes at different intensities (Ex .: 15 'at 5min / Km + 15' at 4.30min / Km) in which you can only look at the clock 2 times per pace, trying to keep it stable for the rest of the weather.

 When you finish look at your APP or computer training to see if you have met the goal.